vzool/docs/api/reference.md

 #### Examples

 ```
-# Gets all top-level fields
+# Get all top-level fields
 ?fields=*

-# Gets all top-level fields and all relational fields one-level deep
+# Get all top-level fields and all second-level relational fields
 ?fields=*.*

-# Gets all top-level fields and all relational fields within images
+# Get all top-level fields and second-level relational fields within images
 ?fields=*,images.*

-# Gets only the first_name and last_name fields
+# Get only the first_name and last_name fields
 ?fields=first_name,last_name

-# Get all fields for top level and one level deep, as well as three levels deep within images.thumbnails
+# Get all top-level and second-level relational fields, and third-level fields within images.thumbnails
 ?fields=*.*,images.thumbnails.*
 ```